voltengine/archive/README.md

 If PORT remains unspecified, server defaults to `80`.

 ⚙️ Modify `./src/config.js` as you fancy.
-Remember to set matching GitHub client ID.
+Remember to set matching GitHub client ID and callback URL.

 💻 Install Node.js dependencies: